Allrakäraste syster (film): Plot

 The day before her birthday, Barbro visits Ylva-Li.
 The girls make a trip to the most beautiful valley in the world.
 The sisters have to pass the dark forest of fear, where the evil ones live.
 When they arrive at the most beautiful valley in the world, Ylva-Li and Barbro enjoy a wonderful day there.
-However, Ylva-Li has to deliver some bad news to her twin sister.
+Ylva-Li then delivers some bad news to her twin sister.
 If the roses in front of the entrance to Salikon have withered, it means that Ylva-Li is dead.
-Desperately, Barbro runs home.
-Even her mother can not comfort Barbro.
+Desperately, Barbro runs home and her mother cannot comfort Barbro.

 When Barbro gets up on her birthday, she gets a puppy.
 Her parents had just pretended that they could not afford the dog to surprise Barbro.
 When Barbro goes out into the garden, she discovers that the roses have withered in front of the entrance of Salikon.
 The entrance to Salikon no longer exists.
 Barbro is sad, but is happily greeted by her puppy dog Ruff, who cheers her up.
 Barbro and Ruff go for a walk together.